 There are currently six AQMAs in Lewisham, comprising a blanket AQMA covering the north of the Borough (north of the A205 South Circular) together with AQMAs along major roads in the south.
-Higher growth at Catford in the absence of BLE P2 (Scenarios 2 and 4) would see new housing at densities considerably above that which application of the London Plan Strategic Housing Land Availability Assessment (SHLAA) standard methodology would suggest is appropriate, which potentially gives rise to a concern in respect of generation of private car movements; however, growth would be delivered in the context of the Catford Town Centre Masterplan, which is exploring means of enhancing walking and cycling opportunities in the area and maximising the town centre offer (thereby minimising need to travel).
-Notably, realignment of the South Circular (A205) will address existing issues of severance and pollution, and another key opportunity is in respect of improving public access to the Waterlink Way by repairing the existing break in the path and extending the route to join with the River Pool Linear Park; a higher growth strategy could potentially assist with achieving these objectives.
+Higher growth at Catford in the absence of BLE P2 (Scenarios 2 and 4) would see new housing at densities considerably above that which application of the London Plan Strategic Housing Land Availability Assessment (SHLAA) standard methodology would suggest is appropriate, which potentially gives rise to a concern in respect of generation of private car movements;.
+However, growth would be delivered in the context of the Catford Town Centre Masterplan, which is exploring means of enhancing walking and cycling opportunities in the area and maximising the town centre offer (thereby minimising need to travel).
+Notably, realignment of the South Circular (A205) will address existing issues of severance and pollution, and another key opportunity is in respect of improving public access to the Waterlink Way by repairing the existing break in the path and extending the route to join with the River Pool Linear Park.
+A higher growth strategy could potentially assist with achieving these objectives.

 With regards to BGLS, there is cautious support for a higher growth scenario (Scenario 6) from an air quality perspective.
-PTAL would be high given BLE P2 and there could be potential to deliver a new town centre with a considerable offer, which could go some way towards addressing current poor accessibility locally, which is associated with high car dependency.
-Growth could also facilitate investment in walking / cycling infrastructure (with major interventions to improve permeability across the Bell Green Gyratory, including through redevelopment of the Stanton Square Locally Significant Industrial Site), the urban realm, river re-naturalisation / greenspace and links between greenspaces (notably the Pool River, Beckenham Place Park, Sundridge Park and Crystal Palace Park), helping to address existing issues that serve to dissuade people from walking and cycling and, in turn, supporting reduced car movements and improved air quality.
+PTAL would be high given BLE P2 and there could be potential to deliver a new local centre with a considerable offer, which could go some way towards addressing current poor accessibility locally, which is associated with high car dependency.
+Growth could also facilitate investment in walking / cycling infrastructure (with major interventions to improve permeability across the Bell Green Gyratory, including through redevelopment of the Stanton Square LSIS), the urban realm, river re-naturalisation / greenspace and links between greenspaces (notably the Pool River, Beckenham Place Park and Crystal Palace), helping to address existing issues that dissuade people from walking/cycling and, in turn, supporting reduced car movements.
+However, there would be a need to ensure that the new centre does not compete with Catford, affecting its role as a higher order centre.
+In this regard, a preliminary assessment suggests a Local Centre is appropriate in terms of function and scale, and should principally serve demands generated by new development.

-With regards to scenarios involving marginally higher growth at New Cross, Lewisham and the A21 corridor, there are limited implications in respect of air quality, recognising that the uplift in densities would be in response to an increase in PTAL following the BLE.
-The A21 corridor, between Lewisham and Catford, is associated with a notable opportunity in respect of supporting walking / cycling, with the ambition being both to enhance the principal north-south route and develop a complementary network of legible, safe and accessible routes, including cycling Quietways, that link with it to enhance connections between neighbourhoods and destinations, including open spaces; however, it is difficult to conclude that a marginally higher growth strategy will have a significant bearing.
+With regards to scenarios involving marginally higher growth at New Cross, Lewisham and the A21 corridor, there are limited implications, recognising that the uplift in densities would be in response to an increase in PTAL following the BLE.
+The A21 corridor, between Lewisham and Catford, is associated with a notable opportunity in respect of supporting walking / cycling, with the ambition being both to enhance the principal north-south route and develop a complementary network of legible, safe and accessible routes, including cycling Quietways, that link with the A21, enhancing connections between neighbourhoods and key destinations, including open spaces.
+However, it is difficult to conclude that a marginally higher growth strategy will have a significant bearing.

 In conclusion, there is support for Scenarios 5 and 6, which would see BLE P2 alongside an uplift in development densities at Catford and BGLS, and there is a degree of concern associated with support for higher development densities at Catford in the absence of BLE P2 (Scenarios 2 and 4).
-There is insufficient evidence at this stage to enable a conclusion of significant negative effects, but this is uncertain, i.e. there is a risk.
+There is insufficient evidence at this stage to enable a conclusion of significant negative effects, but this is uncertain, i.e. there is some risk.